lqN5M2Xy/my-daily-luck-privacy/Privacy_Policy_My_Daily_Luck_EN.md

 - Cloud storage
 - Social media integrations

-## Security Measures – Google Play Integrity API
+## Security Measures – Google Play Integrity API and Internet Usage
 “My Daily Luck” utilizes the Google Play Integrity API to verify the authenticity and integrity of the app installation.
-This API generates a security token that confirms the app is running in an unaltered, genuine environment.
-No personal user data is collected, processed, or shared with third parties as part of this verification process.
-The information obtained is used solely for internal security purposes—to help prevent tampering and unauthorized access to the app.
+To perform this check, the app requires the Android `INTERNET` permission, but **only** to communicate with Google Play’s Integrity servers. **No personal or other user data** is ever transmitted, collected, or stored on any remote server.
+All integrity verification tokens are used exclusively for internal security purposes—preventing tampering and ensuring the app runs in a genuine, unaltered environment.

 ## User rights
 Since no personal data is collected or processed, no actions like data access or deletion are required.